MicrosoftDocs/customer-voice/cv-docs/send-survey-email.md

 To send survey invitation in a language other than the default, select an email template and the required language, and then send the email.

-If you're using Power Automate to send survey invitations, specify the locale in the **Language** field.
+If you're using Power Automate to send survey invitations, specify the language of the survey or email template in the **Locale** field.
 If an email template is created in the specified language, the survey invitation is sent in the specified language.
 Otherwise, the survey invitation is sent in the default language.

 ## Format email messages